 If you tend to be an emotional sponge, it’s vital to know how to avoid taking on an individual’s negative emotions, or even how to deflect the free-floating negativities in crowds.

 Another twist is that chronic anxiety, depression, or stress can turn you into an emotional sponge by wearing down your defenses.
-Suddenly, you become hyper-attuned to others, especially suffering with similar pain.
+Suddenly, you become hyper-attuned to others, especially suffering from similar pain.
 That’s how empathy works; we zero in on hot-button issues that are unresolved in ourselves.

-From an energetic standpoint, negative emotions can originate from several sources: what you’re feeling may be your own; it may be someone else’s; or it may be a combination.
+From an energetic standpoint, negative emotions can originate from several sources: what you’re feeling may be your own; it may be someone else’s, or it may be a combination.
 Here is how to tell the difference and strategically bolster your positive emotions so you don’t shoulder negativity that doesn’t belong to you.

 Stop Absorbing Other People’s Emotions